E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 utilities that read the HISTORY files.
 As an example, here the modifications are implemented for one specific utility, ``format_history.f90``.

+Notice that the next released version of DL_MESO_DPD (in development) will tackle the writing of files differently, producing a single trajectory file from the start.

+The implementation presented here is meant to show the feasibility of the interfacing, not to tackle all the possible cases.
+We therefore restrict in this module to the relevant case in which i) the simulation is run in parallel using MPI, ii) a single SIONlib physical file is produced, and iii) the post-processing is done by a single process.

  ..
 Possible uses ... (see :ref:`moldip_af`).